Critical Perspectives on Technology and Society with Bachelor Thesis

 Advising is mandatory for all students, with a minimum of two tutorials.
 The first meeting will take place at the start of assignment writing.
 The last meeting will take place in connection with the submission of the final draft.

 In order to take the exam it is required that the student has participated in at least 75 percent of the teaching and classroom activities.
-Course participation is approved by the course leader.
+There is a mandatory requirement for an oral presentation of the thesis.

 Forms of Assessment